gurkiratsuri/AI-Project-Diagnosis-and-Treatment/README.md

 ### Acknowledgements
-**THIS PROJEECT REPOSITORY IS A CLONE OF THE ORIGINAL** - https://github.com/leanderme/sytora **I HAVE USED THIS ONLY AS REFERENCE TO MY AI PROJECT AND NONE OF THE ABOVE MENTIONED WORK HAS BEEN DONE BY MYSELF**
+**THIS PROJEECT REPOSITORY IS A CLONE OF THE ORIGINAL** - https://github.com/leanderme/sytora **I HAVE USED THIS ONLY AS REFERENCE TO MY AI PROJECT AND NONE OF THE ABOVE MENTIONED WORK HAS BEEN DONE BY ME.**

 This project is **heavily** inspired by:
 - https://github.com/Aniruddha-Tapas/Predicting-Diseases-From-Symptoms